venajustin/CS157A-Student-Management-System/README.md

         1. Open powershell or some cmd prompt.
       2. Execute `psql -U postgres`, enter the password assigned at install
-      3. Execute this and set the password to **something other than your postgres user password** `CREATE USER smsdeveloper WITH PASSWORD '<password>' `
+      3. Execute this and set the password to **something other than your postgres user password** `CREATE USER smsdeveloper WITH PASSWORD '<password>;' `
-      4. Create the database for this project with `CREATE DATABASE smsdb WITH OWNER smsdeveloper`.
+      4. Create the database for this project with `CREATE DATABASE smsdb WITH OWNER smsdeveloper;`.
       5. Exit the psql console with `\q`
       6. Log in as the new user with `psql -U smsdeveloper -d smsdb`
-      7. Copy and paste the test table creation scripts found in `utility/createdb.sql`.
-You can probably copy and paste the entire file and then press enter to run the last one.
-You will get a result of a single row looking something like `1 | <current time>`.
+      7. Run database schema creation scripts found in `create_schema.sql`.
+You can either copy and paste this file into the console, or run it through a database connection tool in your ide.
+      8. Run example data scripts found in `initialize_data.sql`.
+All student and professor accounts added here will have a password set to `12345qwert`.
+You can use this to log into their accounts.
 4. Clone this repo somewhere (not inside of Tomcat folder)
 5. On visual studio code, install two extensions
    1. **Extension Pack for Java** from Microsoft